pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 Once you have new release candidate on main, you can point the staging server at it by changing the head_sha in the `staging` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .

-The easiest way to do this is with the GitHub action in the `loculus_deployments` repository: https://github.com/pathoplexus/loculus_deployments/actions
+The easiest way to do this is with the GitHub action "Create PR to bump staging to latest" in the `loculus_deployments` repository: https://github.com/pathoplexus/loculus_deployments/actions

 A little after the PR is merged, changes will be reflected at http://demo.pathoplexus.org .
 You should also check the health of the application in ArgoCD.